The beginner’s guide to spotting consumer trends early

 This is your early trend indicator.
 It could hinge on a specific audience and/or on a specific social platform (for instance, millennial moms on Pinterest).

-Trends that are in the introduction phase are homegrown.
+Trends that are in the Introduction phase are homegrown.
 Average people with relatively quaint followings boost a new idea - a recipe, an interior design craze, a new product, a challenge, or a lifehack.
 And the next thing you know, it’s huge.
-The nature of social channels allows this to happen.
+The nature of social channels allow this to happen.

 Social listening platforms are ready-made for analyzing the conversation from average people to find those trends.
 The data is gathered from unsolicited online posts and public bios.
 You can look at specific audiences or channels to identify trending topics within them.

-Say you want to know the trending ingredients in chicken recipes or what dog moms are buying their pets.
+Say you want to know the trends about sustainable eating or demographic data about Coca Cola drinkers.
 People talk.
 And if you find what they’re saying on these topics in the early stages, you can get in on the trend.

 If you have a social listening tool, this stage is where you can be best positioned to spot something that’s about to take off and capitalize on it for your brand or business.
 If you know your audience well, you can even closely monitor those audiences for their conversational topics and see the trend about to rise in popularity before it does.